-Katja Berčič1, Michael Kohlhase1, and Florian Rabe^{1,2}
+Katja Berčič, Michael Kohlhase, and Florian Rabe

-1 FAU Erlangen-Nürnberg 2 LRI Paris
+FAU Erlangen-Nürnberg LRI Paris

 Abstract.
-Data plays an increasing role in applied and even pure Mathematics: Data sets of concrete mathematical objects proliferate and increase in size, reaching up 1TB of uncompressed data and millions of objects.
-Most of the datasets, especially the many smaller ones, are maintained and shared in an ad hoc manner.
-This approach, while easy to implement, suffers from scalability/sustainability problems and a lack of interoperability both among datasets and with computation systems.
-In this paper we present another substantial step towards a unified infrastructure for mathematical data: a storage and sharing system with math-level APIs and UIs that makes the various collections findable, accessible, interoperable, and re-usable.
-Concretely, we provide a high-level data description framework from which database infrastructure and user interfaces can be generated automatically.
+Mathematicians are increasingly building large datasets of concrete mathematical objects, with current flagship datasets comprising, e.g., $1\,TB$ of $10^{10}$ finite lattices.
+Unfortunately, today most of these datasets, especially the many smaller ones, are maintained and shared in an ad hoc manner that is limited in scope and suffers from a lack of interoperability both among datasets and with computation systems.
+In this paper we present a first substantial step towards a unified infrastructure for mathematical data: a storage system with math-level APIs and UIs that makes the various collections findable, accessible, interoperable, and re-usable.
+Concretely, we provide a high-level data description framework MDDL from which database infrastructure and user interfaces can be generated automatically.
 We instantiate this infrastructure with several datasets previously collected by mathematicians.
-The infrastructure makes it relatively easy to add new datasets.
+Our system makes it easy to add new datasets.